 I attended Kathleen Tolan’s “Once You Have Taught Workshops for Years, How Do You Go from Good to Great?
-Tap the Power of Peer Conferring and Supporting Student Independence and Goal-Setting.”
-Workshop at… Continue reading
+Tap the Power of Peer Conferring and Supporting Student Independence and … Continue Reading Moving from Partnerships to Peer Conferring

 The heart map is a great tool for helping students find personally meaningful topics, but used year after year, it might feel a little stale.
 Writing territory maps is another option!

 Let’s remember that the real work of writing workshop is writing.

 Choice Brings Agency and Focus The multitude of choices open to learners today has brought more authenticity and agency to our classroom.
 These opportunities have refocused how we plan, write, learn, … Continue Reading Setting the Stage for Choice in Writing Workshop

 One of the biggest challenges you might face in writing workshop is this: getting kids to see the power and purpose of revision.
 Here are a few tips for helping kids understand how important and rewarding revision can be, organized by writing process phases.

 I hosted a writing camp this summer!
 It gave students some inspiration and gave me a little warm-up on getting back in the school groove.